-You can also follow my festival page on Instagram @festivalnutters.
+You can also follow my festival page on Instagram @festivalmayhem.

-When I’m not photographing anyone you’ll find me either surfing, cycling or on the beach walking my two Boston terriers whilst collecting driftwood.
-This has turned into a bit of an obsession – even my toilet roll holder is made from driftwood!!!!
+When I’m not photographing you’ll find me either surfing, cycling or on the beach walking my two Boston terriers whilst collecting driftwood.
+This has turned into a bit of an obsession – even my loo roll holder is made from driftwood!!!!

 After moving to Dorset in 2007, I studied photography at Poole Arts college and started started to build a portfolio to help move into the world of professional photography.
 In 2009 I joined forces with Seb to create Lewis and Schofield Photography.

 As well as a wedding photographer, I have worked as a freelance commercial photographer since 2014.
 I have a long-standing relationship with GP&J Baker, photographing their products including wallcoverings, furniture and trimmings along with products from their related brands; Threads and Baker Lifestyle, Kravet, Lee Jofa and Brunschwig & Fils.
 For more information about this and all of my other photography work please visit Davidlewis.photography